TheParthMaru/Problem-Solving-Mastery/03. Arrays/Test cases and solution/arrays-problem-03.md

+## Minimum and maximum element in the array

 **Problem statement**

 - Write a program to take n size integer array as input and print the minimum and maximum element in it.